M-o-a-T/moat-mqtt/docs/references/distmqtt_sub.rst

 Configuration
 -------------

-If ``-c`` argument is given, ``distmqtt_sub`` will read specific MQTT settings for the given configuration file.
+If ``-c`` argument is given, ``moat mqtt sub`` will read specific MQTT settings for the given configuration file.
 This file must be a valid `YAML`_ file which may contains the following configuration elements :

 * ``keep_alive`` : Keep-alive timeout sent to the broker.
 Defaults to ``10`` seconds.
 * ``ping_delay`` : Auto-ping delay before keep-alive timeout.
 Defaults to 1.
 Setting to ``0`` will disable to 0 and may lead to broker disconnection.